HFAnalyticsLab/NDL_Output2_Morbidity/README.md

 - We are using a federated approach to data analysis and each partner will be contributing the same descriptive analysis based on their local population.
 These results will then be analysed and aggregated where necessary.

 - We will identify long-term conditions by looking back at hospital admission health care records in the period between 1 March 2018 and 29 February 2020.
 The long-term conditions identified for this analysis are the conditions which comprise the Elixhauser Comorbidity Index.
 In some cases, there may be overlap with the conditions on the shielded patient list.

-We will aim to identify each of the following conditions by identifying inpatient records that match the relevant ICD-10 cides.
+- We will aim to identify each of the following conditions by identifying inpatient records that match the relevant ICD-10 cides.
 In short, an individual is assumed to have had the condition if any record exists during this period matching the relevant ICD-10 codes corresponding to this condition (regardless of whether this was the primary diagnosis).
 A coding algorithm is set out by [Quan et al (2005)](https://pubmed.ncbi.nlm.nih.gov/21764557/).
-Please note that the conditions and ICD-10 codes reported here may not be the final version used in the analysis – and some adjustment based on local coding practices may be necessary.

 ## Partners